-Los Angeles Clippers guard James Harden passed Hall of Fame sharpshooter Ray Allen for second all-time in NBA career 3-pointers made with a deep ball from the wing during Sunday's matchup with the Utah Jazz
+Los Angeles Clippers guard James Harden passed Hall of Fame sharpshooter Ray Allen for second all-time in NBA career 3-pointers made with a deep ball from the wing during Sunday's win over the Utah Jazz

 The historic shot gave Harden 2,974 career 3s, and he accomplished the feat in 215 fewer games than Allen, largely thanks to a tremendous discrepancy in volume.
 Golden State Warriors guard Stephen Curry holds the all-time record with 3,782 and counting -- likely uncatchable for Harden.